 The suspect in Charlie Kirk killing has been arrested.
 Here's what we know

-Authorities have arrested a suspect in the killing of conservative activist Charlie Kirk, officials said Friday, bringing an end to a frantic manhunt for the gunman.
+Authorities have arrested a 22-year-old suspect in the killing of conservative activist Charlie Kirk, officials said Friday, bringing an end to a frantic manhunt for the gunman behind an assassination that deepened concerns about political violence in the U.S.

-"We got him," Utah Gov. Spencer Cox said at a news conference.
+"We got him," Utah Gov. Spencer Cox said at a news conference early Friday.

 Cox identified the suspect as Tyler Robinson of Utah.
 He said one of Robinson's family members reached out to a friend, who contacted the Washington County sheriff's office on Thursday night with information that Robinson had confessed or implied that he was the gunman.